Hisaki Matsuura

-Hisaki Matsuura (松浦 寿輝, Matsuura Hisaki) is a noted Japanese professor, poet, and novelist.
+Hisaki Matsuura (松浦 寿輝, Matsuura Hisaki) is a Japanese professor, poet, and novelist.

 Life

 Matsuura was born in Tokyo.
 In 1981 he obtained his Ph.D. in French literature from the University of Paris III: Sorbonne Nouvelle, and 1982 became an assistant professor in the French Department at the University of Tokyo where he is now a professor of culture and representation.
 He was supported by a 1997–98 Japan Foundation Fellowship at Harvard University.

 Awards

 Matsuura has received a number of awards for his literary work, including a 2000 Akutagawa Prize for Hana kutashi (A Spoiling Rain), and the 2004 Yomiuri Prize for Hantō (The Peninsula).
 His serialized novel Kawa no Hikari (River's Light) has been adapted into an anime television special.